briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

         twenty-five other events or performances that are free of charge on the permit premises.

-            As used in subsection (c)(5) hereof, “orchestral performance” has the same meaning as in subsection (c)(3)B. of this section.
+            As used in subsection (c)(5) hereof, "orchestral performance" has the same meaning as in subsection (c)(3)B. of this section.

     6. _(6)_

-        1. _(A)_ A person may have in the person’s possession on the property of an outdoor motorsports facility an opened or unopened container of beer or intoxicating liquor that was not purchased from the owner of the facility if both of the following apply:
+        1. _(A)_ A person may have in the person's possession on the property of an outdoor motorsports facility an opened or unopened container of beer or intoxicating liquor that was not purchased from the owner of the facility if both of the following apply: